Sopel97/gtnh_vacuum_reactor/README.md

 ![](img/reactor_setup.png)

+The only time you should touch the reactor chamber is to place the components that the script won't touch (reactor platings, heat vents).
+The fuel rods should be provided by the ME Interface, and coolant cells by one of the minecraft chests.
+The program automatically fills the reactor before turning it on based on the configuration specified in the code.

 ### UI

 Clicking on a line corresponding to a reactor will toggle it (if disabled like this it will never be turned on by the program).